Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 If you want to spend more time in Indonesia, you can either fly out after the 60 days is up, then re-enter and purchase another VOA.

-Alternatively, there are “Business” visas that allow you to spend up to 6 months in Indonesia.
+Alternatively, there are “B211a Tourist” visas that allow you to spend up to 6 months in Indonesia.
 You must apply for these using an agent as your sponsor.

 Is Sumatra Safe?